UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `null`

 Additional parameter for [`createModule`](#createModule-options-for-units).
 Only has an effect if _cjs_ or _dynamic_ modules are getting created.
-If `global` is set, there is no declarator type and the variable should be declared before.
+If `global` is set, there is no declarator type and the variable should be declared before this statement.
 The value is the variable name for the import.

 #### `actions` <samp>[option for units]</samp>
 Type: `Object` | `Array[...Object]`
 Default: `null`

-This is the place where the actual manipulation of a unit (and ultimately statement) taken place.
+This is the place where the actual manipulation of a unit (and ultimately statement) is taking place.
 Several actions/**options** can be passed, for a singular option, use an object for multiple an array of objects:

 ---